 Homelessness services have unquestionably hit an all-time high in Gibsons over the past month.

 1. Use of the Salvation Army shelter rose to a high of 14 individuals one night during the holiday snow and freezing temperatures.
 Most nights have had 8–10 people.
-Shortly before this cold snap, Everybody Needs a Home Gibsons advocated to the provincial government via BC Housing and our MLA, Nicholas Simons, to extend shelter capacity and hours Coast-wide.
+Shortly before this cold snap, Everybody Deserves a Home Gibsons advocated to the provincial government via BC Housing and our MLA, Nicholas Simons, to extend shelter capacity and hours Coast-wide.
 Housing Minister David Eby responded with an announcement of financial support for increased capacity and increased hours straight through to mid-January.
 Consequently, the 24/7 Rain City Shelter in Sechelt opened up a couple more beds, and even at times allowed 2-3 more clients in during the worst of the cold weather, beyond their usual restricted maximum of 12.
-In Gibsons, the Town’s Everybody Needs a Home program was instrumental in ensuring no one was turned away during the freezing weather, and the shelter staff did tremendous work to accommodate the extra people over hours that were extended from 7am to 12pm.
-Much thanks to MLA Simons for his great work to get our concerns heard and rapidly addressed.
+In Gibsons, the Town’s Everybody Deserves a Home program was instrumental in ensuring no one was turned away during the freezing weather, and the shelter staff did tremendous work to accommodate the extra people over hours that were extended from 7 am to 12 pm.
+Many thanks to MLA Simons for his great work to get our concerns heard and rapidly addressed.